 Vertigo & Moon Bar Rooftop

-Sitting 61 floors above Bangkok's Sathon business district, this open-air rooftop venue at the Banyan Tree Hotel pairs contemporary fine dining with some of the most expansive skyline views in the city.
-The combination of a full restaurant menu, an extensive wine list, and a dedicated cocktail bar means visitors can come for a full dinner or settle in for drinks alone, making it one of the more versatile luxury rooftop destinations in Bangkok.
-The atmosphere leans romantic and refined without feeling stiff — the open terrace creates a genuine sense of elevation and openness that indoor venues simply cannot replicate.
-Visitors consistently highlight the visual impact of seeing Bangkok's lights spread out below, particularly as the city transitions from dusk into night.
-The music is kept at a level that allows conversation, and the cocktails are noted as being as well-presented as the surroundings.
-Service is generally attentive, though some visitors have noted occasional inconsistencies during busy periods.
-Good to know: The venue opens daily at 5 PM and stays open until 1 AM, so arriving around sunset — typically between 6 and 7 PM depending on the season — allows guests to experience the full transition from golden hour to city lights.
-Smart casual dress is expected at minimum; overly casual clothing is unlikely to be accepted.
+Perched 61 floors above Bangkok's Sathon business district on the roof of the Banyan Tree Hotel, this open-air venue combines contemporary fine dining with a dedicated cocktail bar and some of the most expansive views of the city skyline available anywhere in Bangkok.
+The combination of a full restaurant menu, an extensive wine list, and a bar means visitors can come for a complete dinner or simply settle in for drinks, making it one of the more versatile options in the city's competitive rooftop scene.
+The atmosphere is romantic and refined without feeling overly formal.
+The open terrace creates a genuine sense of elevation and openness, and visitors consistently highlight the experience of watching Bangkok's lights spread across the horizon as the city transitions from dusk into night.
+Music is kept at a conversational level, cocktails are well-presented, and the service is generally attentive, though some visitors have noted occasional inconsistencies during busier periods.
+Good to know: The venue opens daily at 5 PM and stays open until 1 AM.
+Arriving around sunset — typically between 6 and 7 PM depending on the season — allows guests to experience the full shift from golden hour to city lights, which is widely considered the highlight of a visit.
+Smart casual dress is expected at minimum, and overly casual clothing is unlikely to be accepted.
 Reservations are strongly recommended, particularly on weekends and during peak travel seasons, as the best outdoor tables fill quickly.
+Booking can be made through the Banyan Tree Bangkok website.

 Experience hints